pelotech/data-sync-operator/PROPOSAL.md

   # This should be in the same namespace as the operator
   namespace: sync-operator
 data:
-  # The maximum number of DataSync allowed to be syncing at once.
+  # The maximum number of VMDiskImage allowed to be syncing at once.
   concurrency: "4"
   # The number of times to retry a failed sync.
   retryLimit: "2"